Reports to: CEO or her delegate

 The employee must have proficient knowledge in the following areas:

-- Strong knowledge and understanding of Indigenous Peoples in Canada and internationally, their cultures, histories and traditions;
+- Some knowledge and understanding of Indigenous Peoples in Canada and internationally, their cultures, histories and traditions;

 - Understanding and knowledge of Indigenous issues, and norms and standards relevant to promotion and protection of Indigenous women’s rights;

-- Knowledge of key issues impacting Indigenous women and girls in Canada and internationally;
+- Some knowledge of key issues impacting Indigenous women and girls in Canada and internationally;

 The employee must demonstrate the following skills: